sankalp1999/swarm-sim/README.md

 - **Cohesion** - Stay close to the group
 - **Separation** - Avoid collisions

+The term "Boid" is short for "bird-oid object."
+The simulation and its underlying principles were developed by Craig W. Reynolds in 1986.

 A **predator** hunts the swarm, forcing evolution.
 Boids that survive reproduce, passing on genetic traits like speed and evasion abilities.
 Successful boids automatically reproduce every ~15 seconds.

 **Key Features:**